 Financing Arrangements.
 In our Restaurant Group, financing arrangements are used both as part of our overall capitalization structure as well as to fund purchases of seasonal inventory in advance of sales.
-At OneDigital, financing arrangements were the primary source of funding of acquisitions of businesses.
 For a description of our historical financing arrangements see Note K of the Notes to Combined Financial Statements.